-When applicable, all assignments and research proposal documents will be uploaded as a Word or PDF files into the appropriate dropbox on the Canvas website.
-Please also have access to the documents in class (on your computer, phone, hard-copy - whatever you prefer) as they will be discussed.
+You will upload all assignments and research proposal documents as a Word or PDF files into the appropriate dropbox on the Canvas website.
+Please also have access to the documents in class (on your computer, phone, hard-copy - whatever you prefer) as they may be discussed.